Julia Chernova M.A., CCC-SLP

 Kathryn has experience in outpatient pediatric hospitals working with children who presented with a variety of comorbid disorders, including Autism Spectrum Disorder and ADHD.
 She has experience evaluating and treating these children for expressive, receptive language disorders, fluency disorders, and articulation disorders.
 Kathryn also has experience at inpatient rehabilitation centers: evaluating and treating adults with receptive and expressive language, motor speech, dysphagia, and cognitive communicating disorders.
 Kathryn enjoys working with children to help them gain confidence in their communication abilities and reach their full potential, and enjoys working with adults to help them rehabilitate their skills.

-Kathryn Milewski M.A., CF-SLP
+Kathryn Milewski M.A., CCC-SLP

-Kathryn graduated from The College of New Jersey with a Bachelor’s degree in psychology and minors in Japanese and international studies.
+Kathryn graduated from The College of New Jersey with a Bachelor’s degree in Psychology and minors in Japanese and International Studies.
 She received her Master of Arts degree in Communication Sciences and Disorders from Montclair State University.
 She also holds a speech-language specialist certificate to work in NJ public schools.

 Kathryn has experience treating children in a public school setting with expressive/receptive language disorders, motor speech disorders, articulation/phonological disorders, social communication disorders, auditory processing disorders, and fluency disorders.
 She also has experience working in an acute inpatient rehabilitation setting to address traumatic brain injuries, aphasia, motor speech disorders, dementia, cognitive-communication disorders, and dysphagia.
 Kathryn particularly loves working with children to help them develop effective communication skills in order to fully express themselves, be understood by others, and succeed in all aspects of their lives.
 She also enjoys working with adults to enhance their communication skills or restore communication skills that were negatively impacted by stroke, brain injury, and other causes.